Compagnie du Kasai: Early years (1901–1918)

-In 1908 the Belgian government took over control of what became the Belgian Congo.
+In 1908 the Belgian government took over control of the Congo Free State from King Leopold II after an international campaign against the atrocities committed under his ownership, creating the colony of the Belgian Congo.

 By 1910 a factory of the company had been established near Misumba, which had about two thousand inhabitants.
 The company had made successful trial rubber plantations there.

-In 1910 there was a dispute between the government and the company.
+That same year there was a dispute between the government and the company.
 By decree of 22 February 1910 the Kasai basin was opened to free trade.
 In 1911 the company bought out the state's share and became fully independent.

 The company lost money in 1912 and 1913 due to the collapse of the rubber and copal markets.

-In 1913 the company was given the right to prospect for minerals south of the 5th parallel and in part of the Aruwimi River basin near Kilo-Moto.
+In 1913 the company was given the right to prospect for minerals south of the 5th parallel south and in part of the Aruwimi River basin near Kilo-Moto.
 There were continued losses in 1914 and 1915, when the company started to buy palm nuts, and exported 385 tons.
 The company was profitable in 1916 and 1917, and broke even in 1918.
 That year it exported 593 tons of rubber, 3,536 tons of palm kernels, 90 tons of palm oil, 5 tons of ivory and 7 tons of beeswax.